Historical Inertia: A Neglected but Powerful Baseline for Long Sequence Time-series Forecasting: Experiment and Results

 \subsection{Main Results}

 Table \ref{tb:mainresults-uni} and Table \ref{tb:mainresults-multi} provide the main experimental results of HI and SOTA models.
 The best results are highlighted in bold.
 The last line in each Table calculates HI's relative improvement over the best SOTA model, which is calculated as $(best\_SOTA\_Model-HI)/best\_SOTA\_Model$.
 Numbers in green indicate positive and in red indicate negative.
 All reported results are on test set.
-Besides the results of HI, numbers are referenced from the updated results on the official GitHub repository of Informer \footnote{https://github.com/zhouhaoyi/Informer2020/tree/main/img}.
+Besides the results of HI, numbers are referenced from the updated results on the paper of Informer \cite{informer}.
 We also follow the same scaling strategy as Informer does.

-We observe that HI achieves state-of-the-art results in many cases, especially for the task of multivariate forecasting, in which the relative improvement can up to 82\%.
+We observe that HI achieves state-of-the-art results in many cases, especially for the task of multivariate forecasting, in which the relative improvement can be up to 82\%.
 In the following, we discuss experimental results of univariate and multivariate LSTF respectively.